Gdoc/Admin

 The experience of government expansion in the US shows that there is a link between tax revenues, and government structure more generally.

-As Wallis (2000)5 points outs, in the last two centuries the US has passed through three distinct systems of government finance.
-In the first financial system, lasting from 1790 until about 1842, state governments played an important role in raising government revenue, mainly by generating 'asset income' through activities such as the sale of land.
+As Wallis (2000) points out, the US has passed through three distinct systems of government finance in the last two centuries.5 In the first financial system, lasting from 1790 until about 1842, state governments played an important role in raising government revenue, mainly by generating 'asset income' through activities such as the sale of land.
 In the second financial system, starting around 1840, local governments became more important, contributing an increasing share of government revenue from property taxes.
-And in the third system, starting with the Great Depression, the federal government became more important, generating increasingly larger revenues through the collection of income taxes.
+In the third system, starting with the Great Depression, the federal government became more important, generating increasingly larger revenues through the collection of income taxes.

 The visualization shows how this transition took place.
-It provides details regarding the evolution of government revenues by level of government, expressed as a share of national income – here Gross National Product (GNP).
+It provides details regarding the evolution of government revenues by level of government, expressed as a share of national income.

-As can be seen in the chart, the implementation of new forms of taxation during the 20th century in the US, was associated with underlying changes in the structure of the government.
-By clicking on the option labelled 'Relative', you can see how the share of national revenues rose sharply after the Second World War.
+As can be seen in the chart, the implementation of new forms of taxation during the 20th century in the US was associated with underlying changes in the structure of the government.
+By displaying relative values in ‘Settings’, you can see how the share of national revenues rose sharply after the Second World War.
 This is when income tax revenues started expanding.

 The visualization, using data from Arroyo-Abad and Lindert (2016)6, shows the composition of tax revenues for Colombia.
-These estimates correspond to central government revenues, and are expressed as a share of national income – specifically GDP.
-Comparable data, from the same source, is also available for Peru; you can see the corresponding figures by clicking on the option labelled 'Change'.
+These estimates correspond to central government revenues and are expressed as a share of national income – specifically GDP.
+Comparable data, from the same source, is also available for Peru; you can see the corresponding figures by clicking on ‘Edit countries' and selecting Peru.

 Taxation today